 - Budanilkantha, Narayanthan, Nepal.

 Gujeswori Shaktipith lies in the east of Pashupatinath, which is around 1 km away.
 Hindu pilgrims visit the place to worship the shrines of gods and goddesses in this holy temple.
 Devotees recognize this temple as the Shaktipith, a symbol of power.

-The story Sati Devi and how her body parts fell at Guheswori after her death make it significant in the Hindu religion.
-And the temple was constructed under the command of the then King Pratap Malla in the 17th century.
+The story of Sati Devi and how her body parts fell at Guheswori after her death make it significant in the Hindu religion.
+The temple was constructed under the command of the then King Pratap Malla in the 17th century.
 This Hindu temple is one of the famous temples in Kathmandu.

 You can get to this temple directly from the Pashupatinath area through the north of the temple.
-While it is not clear if this Shaktipith is available tourists, there is a front door which you can use to enter the temple
+While it is not clear if this Shaktipith is available to tourists, there is a front door that you can use to enter the temple

 - Gaurighat, Kathmandu, Nepal.